AutoBridgeSystems/codex/codex-rs/tui/prompt_for_spec_command.md

    * When no critical open questions remain and all sections are at least **Clarified**, finalize to **100%**.
    * Show a bullet recap and the final progress bar at 100%.
+   * NEVER SHOW THE SPEC or PRINT THE SPEC AS IT'S BEING BUILT, just ask questions.

 ---